fgeistert/Validated/README.md

 Just drag and drop the `.swift` files from the `Validated` folder into your project.

 ## Version Compatibility
-Validated is built with Swift 5.2
+Validated is built with Swift 5.2.
+It supports iOS9+.

 ## Contributing
 - Open an issue